JAY McClintick Co-founder

 Someone once unironically said Jay McClintick was made of writing.
 What they probably meant is that Jay eats, sleeps, breathes writing.
 She teaches writing at the university level, she starts writing groups in whatever town she's in, she noses her way into writing workshops, and all her major relationships evolved out of connections made through writing.
 Also she writes a lot.
 Everything is published under pseudonyms, though, so don’t bother looking her up.
 She started BPL with Nicole Letson because of their commitment to improving and fostering a larger writing community.
 She's originally from Oklahoma but has lived all over for the last five years.
 For the time being she is in Michigan.

 Except for special projects, Jay is a reader for all submissions, helps Nicole with the designing of the magazine and chapbooks, manages the website, and works as one of the main editors with Karolina Zapal.

 NICOLe Letson Co-founder

-Nicole is the artistic editor, designing all magazines and chapbooks with Johnathan.
+Nicole is the artistic editor, designing all magazines and chapbooks with Jay.
 She also reads all submissions and chirps loudly when anything seems out of place.